-Newhouse Summit 2024
+Newhouse Impact Summit 2024

-The second annual Newhouse Summit will feature speakers from around the world presenting their innovative and provocative creative and scholarly work on the past, present and future of storytelling through extended reality technologies.
+The second annual Newhouse Impact Summit will feature speakers from around the world presenting their innovative and provocative creative and scholarly work on the past, present and future of storytelling through extended reality technologies.

 The event, titled “Advances and Opportunities in Immersive Storytelling Technologies,” takes place Aug.
 1-2, 2024, at the Newhouse School.